-Using Modules is likely to be unfamiliar to many of us, but they can have positive effects on student satisfaction, participation, and organization well beyond the effort it takes to create them.
-This effect may be invisible–fewer student questions or requests for more information, less confusion, fewer students who never participate–but they are important.
+Modules can have positive effects on student satisfaction, participation, and organization well beyond the effort it takes to create them.
+These effects may be invisible–fewer student questions or requests for more information, less confusion, fewer students who never participate–but they are important.

-This kind of module for each week makes it easy for students to see at a glance what will be expected of them.
-You should add anything pertaining to that week, even if it appears elsewhere on Canvas, like readings stored in Files, assignments, discussions, quizzes, and other content.
+Creating a module like this for each week makes it easy for students to see at a glance what will be expected of them.
+You should add anything pertaining to or due during that week, even if it appears elsewhere on Canvas, like readings stored in Files, assignments, discussions, quizzes, and other content.
 Modules are simply an organization tool, so these are all “shortcuts” and do not duplicate the content itself.

 Leveling Up with Modules

-Modules can do a lot more, though, particularly for flex-hybrid, virtual, or fully online teaching.
-They are especially useful if you are “flipping” your course or using a lot of asynchronous participation tools like discussions or quizzes.
+Modules can do a lot more, though, particularly for virtual or hybrid situations, “flipped learning” design, and courses where you wish to provide a lot of resources, videos, or low-stakes activities.
 Modules allow you to provide not just a way for students to easily see what they need to do, but also a guide for how they move through a week or unit’s content and activities.
-A really robust module might look something like the first image, with a guide to the week like the second image:
+A really robust module might look something like this:

-In the following drop-downs, we describe types of things you could include in your modules to have a really great course.
+In the following drop-downs, we describe categories you could include in your modules to maximize their benefits.

 We highly recommend you include a weekly overview in your modules, even if they are otherwise very simple!
 The overview gives you a place to frame the week or unit by making connections to the previous week or unit, clearly state goals and rationale for the week, and summarize what students need to do.
 Bulleted lists are a great approach to the weekly goals and to-do lists.

-Brain science teaches us that we look for patterns and connections.
+About activating prior knowledge: Brain science teaches us that we look for patterns and connections.
 When we activate a memory and recall related information, we welcome and create space for new information.
 Connecting prior learning to new learning increases long-term memory.
 Preparation pieces also support Universal Design for Learning and Diversity, Equity, and Inclusion, as well as motivating students and building confidence.

 You should include all your content in the module, even if it is uploaded to Files (the Canvas Files area is often confusing for students to navigate.)
 Content could include materials uploaded to Files as well as links to required videos or resource pages online.
 You can also create “text headers” in the module reminding your students to read chapters in a course text that is not on Canvas.